Inside the BLS Employment Situation Report

 Each item below is suffixed with (H) if it is from the Household Survey, (E) if it is from the Establishment Survey, and (B) if it is from both.

--The labor participation rate (percent of adult noninstitutionalized population who are part of the labor force) was flat at 63.6%.
-It was 64.0% a year ago.
+-The labor participation rate (percent of adult noninstitutionalized population who are part of the labor force) fell tot 62.2%.
+It was 62.7% a year ago.
 (H) This, not the unemployment rate, is the number which should get everyone’s attention.
+It is this 62.2% of the adult noninstitutionalized population who get pay checks and contribute to GDP.

 The presentation of the total change in jobs is like looking at the final score of a game.
 The details tell the story: